 Your product page is where the majority of your customers finally make the decision to either buy your product or leave your store.
 Unfortunately, it's an often-neglected part of the sales funnel.

-While most store owners tend to focus on improving their checkout page or tweaking what happens after a visitor adds a product to their cart, customers won’t get that far unless you create solid product pages that convert.
+While most store owners tend to focus on improving their checkout page or landing page, or tweaking what happens after a visitor adds a product to their cart, customers won’t get that far unless you create solid product pages that convert.

 Product pages exist to tell customers why your product is awesome, explain which needs it fulfills or problem it solves, and list the details a customer needs to see in order to make a buying decision.
 Beautiful photos of your product and well-written product descriptions are important, but they’re also the table stakes—there’s a lot more to you need to get right in order to make a great product page.

 To help you increase sales and revenue, let’s review a few timeless ways to improve your product pages.

 - Activate live chat on key pages

 - Complement your photography with videos or GIFs

 - Showcase reviews and personal testimonials